 Trading the mosquito-repellent for helmets with powerful headlights, we venture into the underground and the wide cave mouth narrows quickly.
 Looking up to the ceiling, about-10-centimeter tall fruit bats hang upside down in holes carved in the limestone.
 A bit further down, much smaller bats hang as well: these insect bats can eat as many as 600 mosquitos an hour.
-We immediately find them very sympathetic!
+We immediately find them very likable!

 Bending at times, walking in the water up to our knees, we soon reach a large room where some cold drops of naturally filtered rain-water fall down from the tips of stalactites.

-Once we reach the sixth, spotting an occasional crab, cave cricket, or scorpion spider, it is already time to make our way back down.
+Once we reach the sixth waterfall, spotting an occasional crab, cave cricket, or scorpion spider, it is already time to make our way back down.
 Jumping as soon as the level of water allows, making it more exhilarating, and swimming across the holes, we are already back in the main chamber where our guides set up a buffet on a table-like stone.

-While we are fixing ourselves burritos, guides point to a higher dry plateau: it leads to a chamber where Maya artifacts and human remains were found.
+While we are fixing ourselves burritos, guides point to a higher dry plateau: it leads to a chamber where Maya artefacts and human remains were found.
 Indeed, many caves were used by the Maya and are considered sacred, as being the path to the underworld… Luckily, in our case, we left only footprints behind!

 Marcella & Claire

-- This specific cave is located on private property and the only way to explore it, is through and an adventure and lodging company: Caves Branch.
+- This specific cave is located on private property and the only way to explore it is through and an adventure and lodging company: Caves Branch.

 - Many other caves can be explored in Belize and San Ignacio is a good base to set up a cave exploration with local guides.